Azure/azure-cosmosdb-bulkexecutor-java-getting-started/README.md

         int offerThroughput)

 /**
-* Use the given size to configure max mini-batch size (specific to bulk import API)
+* Use the given size to configure max mini-batch size (specific to bulk import API).
 * If not specified will use the default value of 200 KB.
 * @param size specifies the maximum size of a mini-batch used in bulk import API.
 * @return {@link Builder}